-I, like an estimated 30 million other Americans, was marked with the disease at an early age by the rough, red, scaly patches covering the length of both of my forearms that caused me to scratch incessantly, oftentimes until I bled.
+I, like an estimated 30 million other Americans, was marked with the disease at an early age by the rough, red, scaly patches covering the length of both of my forearms, which caused me to scratch incessantly — oftentimes until I bled.
 Out of necessity, my grade-school wardrobe consisted largely of turtlenecks, the sleeves of which proved long enough to cover my Freddy Krueger-like limbs, shielding my classmates from the horrible secret I hid just below my sweater’s surface.

 The Best Products for Eczema

 In addition to the list of goods the NEA has ranked for excellence with a seal of acceptance for eczema sufferers, I’ve found plenty of relief from my itchy epidermis in the following finds.
 Read on to see the best products for eczema Woman’s World editors and other fellow skin sufferers have deemed to be Godsends when it comes to dealing with eczema-prone skin.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.

 Eau Thermal Avene Akerat Cream